jordanpanzier/final-cs396/README.md

 ## Deliverable #1
 Plan: Create a Twitter bot that updates whenever I update my Letterboxd account. </br>
 Implemented: A Twitter bot using Node.js, Heroku, and MongoDB.
-Runs every hour, and if I have updated my Letterboxd diary (which keeps track of the movies I watch), @letterboxd_jp will tweet out what I watched and what I rated it. </br>
+Runs every hour (by calling node bot.js), and if I have updated my Letterboxd diary (which keeps track of the movies I watch), @letterboxd_jp will tweet out what I watched and what I rated it. </br>
 Time Spent: 12 hours. </br>

 ## Deliverable #2